OzanBas/EasyCrypto/README.md

 EasyCrypto

-Basic cryptocurrency price tracker where you can select coins from a list which includes top 100 coins by marketcap volume and track their price info through "Favorites" section.
+A cryptocurrency app that provides basic information.
+Currently working on design pattern to make code more readable.

+Features:

+- Gives a top100 list by market volume.
+- Selections from top100 list will be listed on favorites section, saved for later use and their price info actively tracked.
+- Gives detailed information for selected coin on a new view.

+Technical:

 - API:  https://www.coingecko.com/api/documentations/v3
 - PODs: No PODs (yet)
 - Design pattern: MVCish?
 I am not comfortable with design patters yet.

-Currently working on design pattern to make code more readable.

 ScreenShots: